 Wedbush's Michael Pachter, who rates NCMI at Neutral, says payout reduction was "out of an abundance of caution," as the company has more than enough cash available for dividends, income tax payments, and other fees.

 Furthermore, the analyst is cautiously optimistic about the course of its business as theater chains gradually normalize operations.

 "We think NCM will be well-positioned within the ad delivery ecosystem once attendance rebounds, but currently low theatrical attendance severely limits NCM’s ability to sell impressions even as advertisers are ready," writes Pachter in a note to clients.
 "As theatres reopen and the release slate schedule becomes more clear, we view NCM's position as increasingly positive."

-At 5 cents a share per quarter, or 20 cents per share annually, the yield on NCMI's dividend came to 3.6% as of its March 18 closing stock price.
+At 5 cents a share per quarter, or 20 cents per share annually, the yield on NCMI's dividend came to 3.9% as of the end of June.
 Analysts' consensus recommendation stands at Hold, according to S&P Global Market Intelligence.